TYPO3/Surf/README.md

 ## Documentation

-For further information please read the documentation https://docs.typo3.org/other/typo3/surf/master/en-us/.
+For further information please read the documentation https://docs.typo3.org/other/typo3/surf/main/en-us/.

 ### Contributing to the documentation

 You can simply edit or add a .rst file in the `Documentation` folder on GitHub and create a pull request.

-The online documentation will automatically update after changes to the master branch.
+The online documentation will automatically update after changes to the main branch.
-To preview the documentation locally please follow this [guide](https://github.com/t3docs/docker-render-documentation).
+To preview the documentation locally, please follow this [guide](https://github.com/t3docs/docker-render-documentation).

 The documentation was set up according to the [TYPO3 documentation guide](https://docs.typo3.org/typo3cms/RenderTYPO3DocumentationGuide/Index.html).